-Overview of concussion
+Overview of concussions

 A concussion is a type of brain injury that results from trauma.
 Concussions are also sometimes called also sometimes called minor traumatic brain injuries or MTBIs.